Contents

 INTRODUCTION

+Admitted critically patients from hospital general wards, either medical or surgical, will face them a situation of increased morbidity and mortality risks compared to hospitalized patients who were not admitted to intensive Care Units (ICUs).
 This ICU admitted Length of Stay (LOS) period may last from few hours to several months.
 Most critical care mortality risk assessment studies specify 28 days as a clinical meaningful studied period for mortality assessment.
-Also, overall, 28-day ICU mortality is commonly further subdivided into two mortality phases, early mortality for critically ill patients who died after ICU admission to up 14 days and late mortality for critically ill patients who died after that.
-[1-4]
+Also, overall, 28-day ICU mortality is commonly further subdivided into two mortality phases, early mortality for critically ill patients who died after ICU admission to up 14 days and late mortality for critically ill patients who died after that [1-4].

 To reduce early, late, or overall, critically ill patients, it is important to group admitted ICU patients based on their mortality risk to early prioritize cares and treatments in the global era of expensive managements and limited supplies.
 While ICUs are highly specialized equipped departments that developed for early intervention, close monitoring, and intensively caring and treating of acute diseases Many recognizable factors, either adjustable or nonadjustable, are associated with critically ill patients’ negative clinical impacts, including mortality.
-One of these wide variety factors, is pre-ICU admission days.
-[5-8]
+One of these wide variety factors, is pre-ICU admission days [5-8].

 Prolonged pre-intensive care unit (ICU) hospital stay length days was previously shown to be independently associated with poorer critically ill patients’ outcomes.
 This is probably due to accumulated nosocomial offenders’ exposure and gradual deterioration of physiological functions in hospital staying, and in more advance situations probably leading to critical care admission.
-Unstable or rapidly deteriorating clinical conditions for hospitalized patients demand ICU admission and because hospital staying days in the ICUs cause high-cost expenditures and affect patients, their families, and the country’s economy, targeting any adjustable prognosticator may be helpful for mitigation overall ICU admitted negative clinical impacts., especially in country of an increasing general and aging population likes our country.
-[9-12]
+Unstable or rapidly deteriorating clinical conditions for hospitalized patients demand ICU admission and because hospital staying days in the ICUs cause high-cost expenditures and affect patients, their families, and the country’s economy, targeting any adjustable prognosticator may be helpful for mitigation overall ICU admitted negative clinical impacts., especially in country of an increasing general and aging population likes our country [9-12].

 In order to improve an overall quality of our institutional medical care we investigated the impacts of pre-ICU admission days on the critically ill patients’ major clinical outcomes, including but not excluded to, ICU admission days, overall hospital stay days, early, late, and overall mortality risk.

-METHODS
+MATERIALS AND METHODS

 Critically ill patients without a previous ICU admission and were transferred from our institutional wards, surgical and medical, to the Medical-Surgical ICU (MSICU) between Jan 2018 and May 2021, were retrospectively reviewed via the Electronic Medical System (Hakeem).
 Our MSICU is a 33-bed multi-disciplinary at King Hussein Medical Center (KHMC) of the Royal Medical Services (RMS) Hospitals, a major tertiary referral medical center in our country, Jordan.

 Critically ill patients who were below 18 years and whose studied variables were totally or partially missed were excluded from this study.
 All eligible studied critically ill patients were grouped by their hospital length of stay (HLOS) prior to ICU admission: HLOS <6 days (Group I) or HLOS ≥6 days (Group II).
 In addition to the recorded pre-ICU admission days, relevant admitted ICU patients’ clinical data were retrospectively retrieved.
 Collected data contained; demographics, diagnostics, hemodynamics, biochemical lab levels, and prognosis risk scores of Charlson Comorbidities Index (CCI) and Sequential Organ Failure Assessment (SOFA).
 Also, the patients Pre-ICU admission wards were further subdivided into medical and surgical wards, and the overall 28-day ICU mortality were further subcategorized into early mortality (≤14 days) and late mortality (>14 days).
-Serial serum albumin levels during the 1st week of ICU admission were classified into; At admission level, 2nd-3rd day level, and 4th-5th day level.
+Serial serum albumin levels during the 1st week of ICU admission were classified into; at admission level, 2nd-3rd day level, and 4th-5th day level.

 The Comparative variables across the two studied groups were analyzed by One Sample and Independent T-Tests or Chi Square Test to represent the analysis results as Mean±SD and Mean Difference±SEM or Number (Percentage and odd ratio (OD), respectively.
 The 28-day overall ICU mortality and the early ICU mortality versus late ICU mortality prognostic values of the pre-ICU HLOS prognosticator in all eligible studied critically ill patients were explored using receiver operating characteristics (ROC) method.
 The area under the ROC curves (AUROCs) of the pre-ICU HLOS were expressed as AUC (95% CI; Range).
 The optimal Cutoff operating point on each ROC curve was picked by investigating the highest youden’s index, and accordingly the sensitivity analysis results of sensitivities, specificities, accuracies, positive and negative predictive values, and negative likelihood ratios of the optimal pre-ICU HLOS regarding the early, late, and overall ICU mortality were reported in this study.
 All results were analyzed using SPSS version 20 (Statistical Package for the Social Sciences, Chicago, IL, U.S.A.) with p-value <0.05 as a level of significance.